Charles Goodall (businessman): Shipping merchant

-By 1867, Goodall and Nelson owned the Sausalito Water and Steam Tug Company, reorganized it, and founded the shipping firm Goodall & Nelson, which specialized in mercantile trade along the Pacific coast.
+By 1867, Goodall and Nelson founded the shipping firm Goodall & Nelson, which specialized in mercantile trade along the Pacific coast.
+They bought Brennan & Co’s bankrupt interest in the steamer Salinas, a couple of schooners, and various small landings in Monterey Bay and Santa Cruz County.
 Initially, they shipped produce from Salinas and Santa Cruz to San Francisco on their propeller steamer Salinas.
-They were agents for the Santa Cruz and Watsonville Line Steamers.
+They were agents for the Santa Cruz and Watsonville Line Steamers and for the Sausalito Water Company.
 In October 1868, they added the new propeller steamer Santa Cruz to their fleet transporting both freight and passengers.
-In July 1869, they launched their new propeller steamer Monterey built at Cozzen’s shipyard at North Point in San Francisco.
-By 1870, they were shipping merchandise from as far south as Santa Barbara and Gaviota on the Steamer Kalorama.
-The Santa Cruz and Watsonville Line Steamers grew and became Santa Cruz and Lower Coast Steamers.
-Goodall & Nelson also became proprietors of tugboats Wizard and Water Witch, and agents for Spring Valley Water for shipping.
+The steamer cost them $80,000 to build and was intended for the Santa Cruz and Salinas river trade, but drew too much water at the mouth of the stream.
+To facilitate more commerce in the region, they built a wharf at Pajaro in Monterey County.
+In July 1869, they launched their new propeller steamer Monterey built at Cozzen’s shipyard at North Point in San Francisco for $55,000.
+By 1870, they were shipping merchandise from as far south as Santa Barbara and Gaviota on the steamer Kalorama, which they purchased from the government and brought out from New York, bark-rigged, and turned into a freight boat.
+Next, they purchased the government gunboat Donald, and being too small for long voyages, was employed between San Francisco and Half Moon Bay.
+The Santa Cruz and Watsonville Line Steamers was reorganized as Santa Cruz and Lower Coast Steamers.
+Goodall & Nelson also became proprietors of tugboats Wizard and Water Witch, and agents for Spring Valley Water for shipping, which merged with the Sausalito Water Company.

 While serving one term in the California Legislature, Goodall met George C. Perkins, who also served as California Governor and as a United States Senator.
 In April 1872, Perkins joined Goodall's firm and it became Goodall, Nelson & Perkins.
+In April 1873, they purchased the Ventura, formerly a war steamer, from the government and refitted her for the southern coast trade at a cost of $100,000.
+Other steamers in their fleet included the Constantine and Wyanda.
 Their fleet expanded to include tugboat Minnehaha and they had nine steamships in their fleet.

+By 1874, Goodall and his partners had diversified into the railroad business.
+In March 1874, the California Legislature passed a bill forming the San Luis Obispo and Santa Maria Valley Railroad Company for the construction of a railroad from San Luis Obispo Bay to Santa Maria Valley in Santa Barbara County to begin within one year.
+Goodall was on the Board of Directors and Christopher Nelson was elected president of the company.
+On 10 December 1874, Goodall, Nelson, and others formed the Pigeon Point and Pescadero Railroad Company to construct and maintain a narrow-gauge railroad from the high-water mark at Pigeon Point Landing to the town of Pescadero, a distance of about seven miles.